designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 1) Obopay provides SDK via Javascript based library.
 This library should be included on every html page that wishes to integrate with Obopay.

-1) SDK is initialized with `businessRegistrationId` (issued by Obopay), `userMobileNo` and an `accessToken`.
-Access token is acquired by business web-client from their own servers.
-When 'business server' receives a request for access token, it should call Obopay via provided 'server side library' to acquire an `access token` on behalf of their web-clients.
+1) SDK is initialized with `businessRegistrationId` (issued by Obopay), `userMobileNo` and an `authKey`.
+Auth key is acquired by business web-client from their own servers.
+When 'business server' receives a request for auth key, it should call Obopay via provided 'server side library' to acquire an `auth key` on behalf of their web-clients.

->>'Access token' is issued with expiry (typically 30 minutes), When token has expired, SDK should be reinitialized.
+>>'Auth key' is issued with expiry (typically 30 minutes), When key has expired, business web-server should request a fresh key and SDK should be reinitialized with the new key.

->> Obopay 'serer side library' is provided for Java & Node.js.
+>> Obopay 'server side library' is provided for Java & Node.js.
 Businesses needing to integrate in other languages are provided specification for integration.
 A separate document is provided for the same.

 1) All the user interface displayed by SDK, is presented as pop-up on the callers webpage.
 The pop-up can have `branding color`, `name` and `logo` of business for visual integration.